Polymer/polymer/README.md

 ### Polymer.dom
 On browsers that lack native V1 Shadow DOM support, Polymer 2.0 is designed to be used with the new [V1 Shady DOM shim](#add-link), which patches native DOM API as necessary to be mostly equivalent to native Shadow DOM.
-This removes the requirement to use the `Polymer.dom` API when interacting with the DOM.
+This removes the requirement to use the `Polymer.dom` API when interacting with the DOM.  `Polymer.dom` can be eliminated for elements targeting Polymer 2.0, in favor of the native DOM API's.

 Note that `Polymer.dom` is still provided in the `polymer.html` backward-compatibility layer which simply facades the native API, but usage of it in 2.0 can be removed.